 You don’t see too many of them these days.

-Especially given the rise of online shopping, the retail experience is moving towards digital.
+Especially given the rise of online shopping, the retail experience is moving towards becoming completely digital.

 But retail, much like hospitality, is still an industry geared towards customer service.

-So even if people don’t want to physically shop or speak to people, they still want aid when finding the right section, size, or style.
+So even if people don’t want to physically shop or speak to people, they still want assistance when finding the right section, size, or style.

-Companies that use them can provide the same kind of tailored experience by helping customers find what they need, cross-sell purchases, and provide ideas and inspiration.
+Companies that use websites with chatbots can provide the same kind of tailored experience by helping customers find what they need, cross-sell purchases, and provide ideas and inspiration.

-And, while it may seem that Chatbots are more beneficial to e-commerce companies, even brick-and-mortar businesses are finding Chatbots useful.
+And, while it may seem that chatbot examples are more beneficial to e-commerce companies, even brick-and-mortar businesses are finding chatbots useful.

 But beyond that, brands can note from mobile bots like Mall of America’s Pepper.

-Most retailers, however, will be closer to this examples.
+Most retailers, however, will be closer to the next chatbot examples.

 Sephora Retail Chatbot Example

-Makeups resident retail giant Sephora is a great example of what a Chatbot can do for you.
+Makeups resident retail giant Sephora is a great example of what a chatbot can do for your brand.

-Available on Kik and Facebook Messenger, Sephora built a bot that not only helps customers shop and purchase products, but provides inspiration and help.
+Available on Kik and Facebook Messenger, Sephora built a chatbot example that not only helps customers shop and purchase products, but also provides inspiration and help.

 Like most bots, it provides a one-to-one chat interface, as well as makeup tips, video clips, and makeup tutorials.

-Then, the bot can help users find any products used in that tutorial and suggest top-rated products in any category.
+Then, the chatbot can help users find any products used in that tutorial and suggest top-rated products in any category.